“The most valuable commodity I know of is information." — Gordon Gekko

-We included the average review on Capterra to prove that.
-We also try to give you information about the pricing for these tools, however, keep in mind that all premium players on the market will have a custom pricing model that depends on the circumstances and usage volume of your product.
+We included the average review on Capterra to prove our point.
+We also tried to provide you the pricing for these tools, but keep in mind that all of the premium players on the market use a custom pricing model that varies depending on the usage volume.

-UXCam is the market leader for dedicated in-app product analytics.
-The tool is exclusive to mobile apps.
+UXCam is the market leader for mobile app product analytics.
+The tool is exclusively dedicated to mobile apps.

 UXCam’s selling points:

 UXCam uses auto-capture technology.
 This means that all gestures that users make in your mobile app are saved as data points and can be analyzed retroactively.

 The benefit of this tech is that you don't rely on manual event setup to start your product analyses.